ava-labs/avalanche-docs/docs/tooling/indexers.md

 [Envio](https://envio.dev) is a full-featured data indexing solution that provides application developers with a seamless and efficient way to index and aggregate real-time and historical blockchain data for any EVM.

 Envio supports [HyperSync](https://docs.envio.dev/docs/hypersync) on Avalanche.
-HyperSync is an real-time indexed layer of the Avalanche blockchain, providing accelerated APIs (JSON-RPC bypass) for the hyper-speed syncing Avalanche data.
+HyperSync is a real-time indexed layer of the Avalanche blockchain, providing accelerated APIs (JSON-RPC bypass) for the hyper-speed syncing of Avalanche data.
 Developers do not need to worry about RPC URLs, rate-limiting, or managing infrastructure, and can easily sync large datasets in a few minutes, something that would usually take 100x longer via standard RPC.

 To get started, visit the [documentation](https://docs.envio.dev/docs/getting-started) or follow the [quickstart](https://docs.envio.dev/docs/contract-import) guide.